ibm-xforce/xfe-node/README.md

 | Stats |  [![NPM Image][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url]
 ## Description

-xfe-node is a Node.js library for interacting with the [IBM X-Force Exchange](https://exchange.xforce.ibmcloud.com).
+The X-Force Exchange Node SDK is a Node.js library for interacting with the [IBM X-Force Exchange](https://exchange.xforce.ibmcloud.com).
 It provides a wrapper around the API which you can [use directly](https://api.xforce.ibmcloud.com) and also provides some convenience functionality.